brokyo/seeker_ii/docs/roadmap.md

 - [x] Figure out a solution for velocity.
 There needs to be some way of broadly controlling.
 Looped MIDI at 127 velocity is just too unpleasant
 - [x] Grid logic cleanup (modular regions)
 - [x] Footer navigation (current lane and stage)
+- [x] "screen saver" that sets core view to blinkenlights.
+Changes back to controls on encoder or key.